Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 Smart power devices are energy efficient, offer low footprint/weight, increase productivity, and lower pollution.
 One may expect to pay about $1 or more per watt (in capital costs) for a smart device that produces heat or work as the objective, especially if the device is flameless and mainly flameless and non-toxic, i.e., no Methane/CO/CO2/NOx is produced or leaked at/by the device.

-• The possibility of extreme weather events related to global temperature rise should make us reevaluate the basis of industrial project costing.
+- The possibility of extreme weather events related to the rise in global temperature should make us reevaluate the basis of industrial project costs.

-• Reducing fossil-fuel use (i.e., oil or natural gas heating) in the industrial sector makes it possible to improve the payback quickly from all new projects significantly.
+- Reducing fossil fuel use (i.e., oil or natural gas heating) in the industrial sector makes it possible to significantly improve the payback quickly from all new projects.

 Similar progress toward smart power devices has occurred in the industrial world.
 This has happened mainly because modern devices can now use/deliver high-grade energy for their intended function, i.e., they have evolved as smart power devices.